citp/privacy-policy-historical/f/fa/fam/familypet.com.md

 ### Updating/Accessing/Amending/Correcting personal information

+Upon request Charity USA will provide you with information about whether we hold any of your personal information.
 If your personal information changes, you may contact us to amend, correct, or delete it at [customerservice@greatergood.com](mailto:customerservice@greatergood.com).
 We will respond to your request within 1 business day.

 We will retain your information for as long as your account is active or as needed to provide you services.
 Please contact us if you wish to cancel your account or request that we no longer use your information to provide you services.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.